 Dirty Little Secret:

-10% after just 12 months.
+in Most MLM's is only 10% after just 12 months.
 Not the kind of retention you were hoping for?